Orangeaurochs/Update-583-on-Alma/README.md

 # Update-583-on-Alma
 A bookmarklet to fill in details of a 583 field in the Alma Metadata Editor at UCL.
+Also works on the 995 field.

 It adds a standard $$a NBK-R as per Jisc book retention policy.
 The coded date 20 years in the future is in $$c YYYYMM.
 The $$5 is UCL's organisation code UkLUC.
 The bookmarklet prompts for a collection and assigns a code if recognised which then entered into $$x.